-If you’ve somehow managed to stumble onto my website and aren’t entirely sure what network-attached storage (NAS) is, I’m going to run you through the basics.
-NAS is essentially file-level computer data storage for local networks, allowing you to store data from different devices at a single location.
+If you’ve somehow managed to stumble onto this website and aren’t entirely sure what is NAS (network-attached storage), we’ll run you through the basics.
+As an overview, NAS is file-level computer data storage for local networks, allowing you to store data from different devices at a single location.

-While you can go down the DIY route and build your own NAS, there are some great prebuilt enclosures available.
-I’ve rounded up the best NAS available if you’d like to save time and get up and running in no time at all.
+While you can go down the DIY route and build your own NAS, some great prebuilt enclosures are available.
+We’ve rounded up the best NAS available if you’d like to save time and get up and running in no time at all.
 These prebuilt servers are usually more expensive upfront but work out to be cheaper than cloud services.

 NAS vs. cloud storage: What’s the difference?